git-of-aj/interview-prep/Docker/readme.md

 ```
 - System calls are the mechanism through which a program (like a Docker container) interacts with the operating system’s kernel to request resources like CPU time, memory, file access, etc.
 - Control groups, or cgroups, allow Docker (and the host system) to limit, prioritize, and monitor the resource usage (like CPU, memory, and disk I/O) of containers.
 This is useful for ensuring that no single container consumes too many resources.

+## Docker - infrastructure plumbing
+- To build Docker we have re-used large quantities of plumbing: Linux, Go, lxc, aufs, lvm, iptables, virtualbox, vxlan, mesos, etcd, consul, systemd… the list goes on.